Third Militarism: Border conflict with Colombia

 Dating back to 1821, the Colombian–Peruvian border had always been subject of dispute, sometimes resulting in military action.
 In 1922, the Salomon-Lozano Treaty was signed, handing over the port of Leticia and a large area of forest to Colombia, much to the dissatisfaction of the Peruvian populace.
 On September 1, 1932, about 200 armed Peruvians seized Leticia.
 On October 21, the Colombian town of Tarapacá was also taken by Peruvian forces.

-At first, Sanchez Cerro condemned the incident, but after APRA used his reluctant stance to carry out a propaganda campaign against him, he decided to support the idea of war against Colombia.
-APRA's campaign to launch "all-out war" against Colombia was popular among the masses, and he feared for his own popularity if he did not endorse the incident.
-He nationalized the conflict, ordered the entire army to be mobilized, army drafting to be fully activated, and appointed general Oscar R. Benavides as the head of a military defence board with the duty of carrying out a military campaign.
+Sánchez Cerro subsequently nationalized the conflict, ordered the entire army to be mobilized, army drafting to be fully activated, and appointed general Oscar R. Benavides as the head of a military defence board with the duty of carrying out a military campaign.